-The ETSU Distinguished Faculty Award in Research was presented to Dr. Richard Kortum, an associate professor in ETSU’s Department of Philosophy and Humanities, within the College of Arts and Sciences.
+The Distinguished Faculty Award in Research was presented to Dr. Krishna Singh, a professor in the Department of Biomedical Sciences and a physiologist at the Quillen VA Medical Center at Mountain Home.

 According to her nomination, Singh has published 67 refereed papers and 14 book chapters and review articles – the vast majority of which have appeared in highly respected journals – since 1990.
 Her “record of extramural funding that would be the envy of most scientists at larger, research-intensive institutions” includes 12 grants totaling more than $4.5 million for projects on which she has been the principal investigator.
 Most of these have been large, multi-year awards from the National Institutes of Health (NIH), the Department of Veterans Affairs (VA) and the American Heart Association.
 Her current funding from the VA and NIH is more than $1 million.